StevenClontz/clontz.org/pages/4_other.md

-and the [PreTeXt](https://pretextbook.org) project I contribute to which allows authors to semantically describe the content of scholarly documents such as textbooks and research papers, and export this content to accessible HTML, printable PDF, tactile braille code, and more.
+and the [PreTeXt](https://pretextbook.org) project I contribute to which allows authors to semantically describe the content of scholarly documents such as textbooks and research papers, and export this content to accessible HTML, printable PDF, tactile braille writing and graphics, and more.

 During graduate school, I co-founded
 `Teloga.com` (no longer in service), a CRM for